Getting used to self-guided study

 In this article, you will find:

 Self-guided study is not something that comes naturally to many of us.
 It is a skill that can take time and practice to develop.
-Being prepared and having a goal in sight can help.
+Being prepared and having a goal in sight helps.

-There are a few different strategies that you can try to help motivate yourself.
-Have a look through some of our suggestions to make the most of your self-directed learning.
+There are a few different strategies you can try to help motivate yourself.
+Look through some of our suggestions below to make the most of your self-directed learning.

 Apps like Forest can help by blocking your access to social media, and limit your ability to look at non-education websites.